 Festivals & Events

-This outdoor music festival returns to the Shippensburg Fairgrounds for another year of family fun and Christian music with almost 40 bands on three stages, along with food, merchandise, and family-friendly activities including a petting zoo.
+This outdoor music festival returns to the Shippensburg Fairgrounds for another year of family fun and Christian music with 30 on three stages, along with food, merchandise, and family-friendly activities, including a petting zoo.

 Welcome apple season with homemade crafts, food vendors, an apple pie contest, and entertainment in New Cumberland Borough Park.